[NEWS] SEC files lawsuit against Cumberland DRW for offering more than $2 billion in unregistered securities

 • sns-line-icon

-[NEWS] SEC sues Cumberland DRW for $2 billion in unlicensed crypto securities transactions
+[NEWS] SEC files lawsuit against Cumberland DRW for offering more than $2 billion in unregistered securities

 Suing traditional market makers